haroonsyed/OpenGLViewer/readme.md

 | Make change to vertex/frag shader | :white_check_mark: | Passed model transformation matrix to rotate model as a function of time |
 | Bonus: Implement EBO with indexed triangle structure | :x: | |
 | Documentation | :white_check_mark: | |

+## DISCLAIMER
+THIS IS ONLY FOR SUBMISSION/DEMONSTRATION PURPOSES AND IS NOT FOR OTHER STUDENTS TAKING THE CLASS.

+I DO NOT AUTHORIZE THE USE OF THIS CODE FOR CLASS PURPOSES BY ANY STUDENT OTHER THAN MYSELF OR IN ANY FORM THAT WOULD BE CONSIDERED "CHEATING" OR "PLAGARISM".

+Please be ethical.